 To add the string of lights, all I did when I cut out my house panels was add a couple of circle cutouts just underneath the roofline to poke my mini lights through.

 Because I also wanted the top of the house to light up I also created two more holes in the top roof tower as shown below.
-Still, plenty of room to fill with goodies if you wanted to give a house like this away!
+Still, plenty of room to fill with goodies if you want to give a house like this away!

 I wanted to make the house look Evil, so another modification I did to the house was to remove the top window from the tower and add the Skull and flames.
-The banner was made using Print and Cut, and the file comes from TOIL AND TROUBLE KIT here
+The banner was made using Print and Cut, and the file comes from TOIL AND TROUBLE KIT here.

 To the rooftop, I added iron roof trim from ELMHURST HOLLOW here.
 To attach it, I added a score line to make a bend and then I adhered it to the edge of the roofline and porch.
 I also added the crooked chimney from the same kit.